-"Nonnatus House, midwife speaking" is the friendly greeting people hear when they call the convent where nuns and midwives live in London's East End.
+"Nonnatus House, midwife speaking," is the friendly greeting people hear when they call the convent where nuns and midwives live in London's East End.

-I enjoy watching this show that is based on the memoir of Jennifer Worth, one of the midwives at Nonnatus House.
+I enjoy watching this show based on the memoir of Jennifer Worth, one of the midwives at Nonnatus House.
 Each episode weaves back and forth between the drama of helping women give birth in their homes to watching the nuns chant in the chapel or pray in their rooms.
-Taking the love of God into dirty, one-room flats to help those in poverty is the mission of patient and caring midwives, some of whom are nuns.
+Taking the love of God into dirty, one-room flats to help those in poverty, is the mission of patient and caring midwives, some of whom are nuns.

 The Rhythm of Liturgy

 When I watch this show, I am reminded of those days in my early twenties when I thought God was calling me to be a nun.
 Growing up in the Episcopal Church, I learned early in my life the sustaining presence of liturgy.
 Each Sunday, the same words in prayers, responsive readings and psalms greeted me as I sat on a hard wooden pew for a service called "Morning Prayer."
 "Holy Communion" celebrated the first Sunday of the month, contained a different liturgy from "Morning Prayer," but was equally nurturing.

 The repetitive nature of the liturgy during my formative years offered comfort and grounding each week because I came from a home that was chaotic and unpredictable.
 My attachment to God grew each week and I knew I could depend on God being present for me when people were not.